previder/kubernetes-demo/03_ssl.md

 ```shell
 kubectl -n ssl get secret previder-portal-api-key -o yaml
 ```
-To check if the token is correct, execute the following chain command
+To check if the token is correctly inserted, execute the following chain command.
 ```shell
 kubectl -n ssl get secret previder-portal-api-key -o json | jq -r .data.key | base64 -d
 ```

 ## Create an issuer
 Using an Issuer we can make sure we use LetsEncrypt to give us a valid certificate.
-This issuer is set up use the `dns01` solver.
-This will use the PDNS webhook as we installed before using the token we configure in the secret.
+This issuer is set up use the `dns01` [solver](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).
+This will use the PDNS webhook as we installed before using the token we configured in the secret.
 Change the `<youruser>` variable to make it a valid email address.
 ```shell
 cat > 03_issuer.yaml << EOF